Care & Frequently Asked Questions

 Although Sphynx, or other hairless cats, are sometimes thought to be hypoallergenic due to their lack of coat, this is not always the case.
 Allergies to cats can be triggered by dander, and not cat hair itself.
 It is our recommendation that if you are allergic to cats, visit our or a local Sphynx home and hug, rub and kiss all over a cat to see if your allergies are activated.

 Maintaining regular vet visits and up-to-date immunizations will ward off most illnesses that would affect any cat.
 In general, the breed is very hardy with a normal cat’s lifespan.
 Neutering and spaying, providing an outlet for play, and the natural behavior of scratching (such as a scratching post), are essential elements for maintaining a healthy long life.
 Sphynx and other naked cats have been know to live twenty years or longer.
-The oldest Sphynx we've know was named Grandpa.
+The oldest Sphynx we've know was named Grandpa, a Sphynx that reportedly lived to 34 years old.
 Grandpa had an abnormal diet of broccoli and bacon.
 Bacon and broccoli aren't recommended foods for Sphynx however.

 What is Hypertrophic Cardiomyopathy (HCM) &